cdgrubbs/CMPLXSYS-530-Final/README.md

 ### 5) Assessment and Outcome Measures

 _What quantitative metrics and/or qualitative features will you use to assess your model outcomes?_
-* I will use how many ticks that the model takes to finish all three phases to rate which ones did best (Lower is better)
+* How many ticks that the model takes to finish all three phases to rate which ones did best (Lower is better)
-* I will look at how many ticks each individual phase took
+* How many ticks each individual phase took
-* I will look at how many bugs were generated in the coding phase
+* How many bugs were generated in the coding phase

 &nbsp;